osprey-dcs/grc-atf-fdas/D-4-03_PROC_-_Start-up_and_Shut-down.md

 Covers global system power down and up, as well as system recovery after individual chassis power cycle.

+FDAS equipment is located in racks within the Instrument room and Control room.

 ## Note on Computer Shutdown

 Each computer may be requested to shutdown gracefully by one of the following methods